PhD Title: Liquid Drop Collisions with Drops, Solids and Baths: When Do Trapped Gas Nano-films Cause Bouncing Rather Than Merging?

-PhD Supervisor: James Sprittles
+PhD Supervisors: James Sprittles and Duncan Lockerby

 My undergraduate degree was at Mansfield College, University of Oxford.
 I initially studied Mathematics, specialising in fluid dynamics, numerical methods and mathematical physics.
 At the end of my third year I undertook a summer research project investigating large-scale structures in turbulent fluids.
 I then switched to Mathematical and Theoretical Physics for my Masters year, graduating with a first class MMathPhys degree.
 My masters thesis used self-consistent field theory to model polymer melts.

-My research will investigate the behaviour of the thin gas layer formed when a liquid droplet impacts onto a solid surface, in particular the motion of the line where the liquid makes contact with the solid.
-Fractal-like contact patterns have been observed in Leidenfrost conditions, when the solid is significantly hotter than the boiling point of the liquid droplet.
+My PhD research investigates the behaviour of the thin gas layer formed when a liquid droplet impacts onto a surface, such as another drop, a smooth solid or a bath of liquid.
 This problem contains physics beyond those captured by the classic Navier-Stokes equations of fluid dynamics, including moving contact lines and kinetic effects in the gas film.
 It is also fundamentally multi-scale, with the gas film thickness thousands of times smaller than the size of the drop.